Join the TGIF Committee

 The TGIF Committee reads and evaluates submitted grant proposals and decides on awards; provides guidance and project management oversight to funded projects; conducts campus outreach to spread word of TGIF funds; works with the TGIF Grant Manager to administer the TGIF funds; and works in subcommittees and conducts weekly full committee meetings during the academic year to accomplish the work of the Committee.

 Students are appointed to the Committee by an application process developed by the 2017-18 TGIF Committee and staff in the UC Davis Sustainability office.
 The majority of the Committee’s voting seats are held by undergraduate students, with up to two graduate students.
-The Committee’s appointed members include a staff member (voting seat), a faculty member (voting seat), an ASUCD Environmental Policy and Planning Commission representative (ex-officio), a student representative from the Committee on Student Activities and Fees (ex-officio), the Director of Sustainability (ex-officio), and the Student Engagement Program Manager (staff to the Committee).
+The 2026-2027 Committee’s appointed members will also include a graduate student, staff member, a faculty member, a representative from the Committee on Student Activities and Fees (COSAF), an ASUCD representative, a UC Davis Sustainability representative, and the TGIF Grant Manager.

 Why join the TGIF Committee?